rikadutomas/qtile/README.md

 # qtile
-The Qtile configuration i use at this moment
+The Qtile configuration that i am using at this moment ... and still ongoing.